chuanyang-Zheng/DAPE/README.md

 ---
 ## 🚩 **New Features/Updates**
 - ✅ May.
-23, 2024. 💥 We upload our implementation of CAPE
+23, 2024. 💥 We upload our implementation of CAPE.
+More code is coming soon.

 ---